 Rep oorting manual no. & Licence condition ref.
-Audit Priority Compliance Rating Issue 2/2014 105 Electricity Industry Act section 17(1) - A licensee must pay to the Authority the prescribed licence fee within one month after the day of grant or renewal of the licence and within one month after each anniversary of that day during the term of the licence.
+Audit Priority Compliance Rating Issue 2/2014 105 section 17(1) - A licensee must pay to the Authority the prescribed licence fee within one month after the day of grant or renewal of the licence and within one month after each anniversary of that day during the term of the licence.
 Licence clause 16(1) - A licensee must provide the Authority, in the manner prescribed, any information the Authority requires in connection with its functions under the Electricity Industry Act.
-Priority 3 Priority 1 Compliant 4 Compliant 4 The previous performance audit report recommended that a compliance scheduling process be implemented to ensure key Licence requirements are met.
-BP2 has not implemented such a compliance scheduling system.
-Although BP2 has recently demonstrated that it has met key timeframes (e.g. for submitting compliance reports and paying licence fees), it places heavy reliance on the diligence of individual staff members and remains exposed to future compliance failures in the event of staff turnover or reallocation of tasks.
-For example: Obligation 105: BP2 currently relies first on the receipt of invoices from the Authority, then on the diligence of staff to recognise the due date before scheduling payment for licence fees within the required timeframe.
-Obligation 124: Again, BP2 relies on the formal advice of the Authority and the diligence of staff to ensure the provision of information (such as compliance reports) to the Authority within the required timeframe.
-Recommendation 2/2014 Action Plan 2/2014 BP2 apply an effective compliant Licence obligations to enable: nce framewo rk to its BP2 will implement an excel based compliance management process to capture key Licence Key compliance requirements to be recognised by all relevant staff compliance requirements (including relevant dates and actions required) and to track the completion of those actions.
-Key dates and actions required by applicable legislation to be monitored Responsible Person: General Manager Environment Safety & Reminders to be set to ensu re completio Compliance If appropriate, an internal contact be applied. ompliance at udit process to Target Date: 31 March 2015
+Compliant 4 Compliant 4 The previous performance audit report recommended that a compliance scheduling process be implemented to ensure key Licence requirements are met.
+BP1 has not implemented such a compliance scheduling system.
+Although BP1 has recently demonstrated that it has met key timeframes (e.g. for submitting compliance reports and paying licence fees), it places heavy reliance on the diligence of individual staff members and remains exposed to future compliance failures in the event of staff turnover or reallocation of tasks.
+For example: Obligation 105: BP1 currently relies first on the receipt of invoices from the Authority, then on the diligence of staff to recognise the due date before scheduling payment for licence fees within the required timeframe Obligation 124: Again, BP1 relies on the formal advice of the Authority and the diligence of staff to ensure the provision of information (such as compliance reports) to the Authority within the required timeframe.
+Recommendation 2/2014 Action Plan 2/2014 BP1 apply an effective complian Licence obligations to enable: nce framewo rk to its BP1 will implement an excel based compliance management process to capture key Licence • Key compliance requirements to be recognised relevant staff compliance requirements (including relevant dates and actions required) and to track the completion of those actions. • Key dates and actions requi legislation to be monitored red by applic cable Responsible Person: General Manager Environment Safety & • Reminders to be set to ensure completion Compliance • If appropriate, an internal cobe applied. ompliance au Target Date:31 March 2015

-Rep oorting manual no. & Licence condition ref.
+Rep orting manual no. & Licence condition ref.
 Audit Priority Compliance Rating Iss sue 3/2014 126 Licence clause 18(1) - Unless otherwise specified, all notices must be in writing.
-Priority 4 Compliant 4 BP2 did not have an ormanagement procedu during the period sub re or framework in place 475 Electricity Industry Metering Code clause 7.2(5) - A Code participant must notify any Priority 4 Compliant 3 ey documents requested by difficult for BP2 staff to at all.
-For example: affected network operator of any change to the contact details it notified to the network operator under subclause 7.2(4) at least 3 evidence of its no of changes to its BP2 was unable to provide otification to the Authority name and contact details ames prescribed by the ve instruments. business days before the change takes effect. project has recently been retthe TRIM document Recommendation 3/2014 Action Plan 3/2014 BP2 establish an effective record and function to support (among requirements for maintaining red and other key references relevant other busines management system, requirement to mainta of the TRIM document BP2 will accommodate the ain records of key documents nt to its Licence obligations. obligations.
-Responsible person: General Manager Environment Safety & Compliance Target date: 31 March 2015
+Priority 4 Compliant 4 BP1 did not have an management procedu during the period sub are or framework in place 475 Code clause 7.2(5) - A Code participant must notify any A small number of key documents requested the audit were either difficult for BP1 staff to locate or not located at all.
+For example: affected network operator of any change to the contact details it notified to the network operator under subclause 7.2(4) at least 3 • Obligation 475: BP1 was unable to provide evidence of its notification to the Authority of changes to its name and contact details within the timeframes prescribed by the relevant legislative instruments. business days before the change takes effect. project has recently been re- tt the TRIM document Recommendation 3/2014 Action Plan 3/2014 BP1 establish an effective record and function to support (among requirements for maintaining rea and other key references relevan In its implementation of the TRIM document management system, BP1 will accommodate the requirement to maintain records of key document and references relevant to its Licence obligation obligations.
+Responsible person: : General Manager Environment Safety & Compliance Target date: 31 March 2015